 Mobile and Data Connectivity in Gurez

-Important thing that you need to remember however is that only postpaid connections work in the state of J&K. So if you were actually carrying a prepaid MTNL, BSNL or Jio phone, than it will be dead the moment you entered Kashmir.
+The important thing that you need to remember however is that only postpaid connections work in the state of J&K. So if you were actually carrying a prepaid MTNL, BSNL, or Jio phone then it will be dead the moment you entered Kashmir.

-Banks / ATM in Gurez Valley
+Banks / ATM

 Petrol Pump / Mechanic

 We got a tank-full done here at this petrol pump.
 Right next to the fuel station is a mechanic who can help you with minor fixes or flat tires.

 Yes, there is in fact a hospital available here too.
 But keep in mind though that the medical assistance will be basic.
 If it was anything serious, then the patient would have to be brought back to Srinagar.

 Also Read: Tourist Attractions in Gulmarg